Robbie Rochow: 2017

 In February 2017, Rochow was named in South Sydney's 2017 NRL Auckland Nines squad.
-In round 1 of the 2017 NRL season, he made his club debut for South Sydney against the Wests Tigers, playing off the interchange bench in their 18-34 loss at ANZ Stadium.
+In round 1 of the 2017 NRL season, he made his club debut for South Sydney against the Wests Tigers, playing off the interchange bench in their 18–34 loss at ANZ Stadium.
 After failing to gain a regular spot in the South Sydney line-up, he played the majority of the first half of the season with North Sydney in the Intrust Super Premiership NSW.
 He made a total of four appearances for North Sydney.

 In July, Rochow rejoined the Melbourne Storm, the club he started his NRL career at, for the remainder of the season, after being released from his South Sydney contract in a player swap with South Sydney for Melbourne forward Dean Britt.

 In September, he signed a two-year contract with the Wests Tigers, starting in 2018.

 2018

-In round 1 of the 2018 NRL season, he made his debut for the Wests Tigers against the Sydney Roosters, playing at second row 10-8 win at ANZ Stadium.
-In round 4 against the Parramatta Eels, he scored his first try for the West Tigers 30-20 win at ANZ Stadium.
+In round 1 of the 2018 NRL season, he made his debut for the Wests Tigers against the Sydney Roosters, playing at second row 10–8 win at ANZ Stadium.
+In round 4 against the Parramatta Eels, he scored his first try for the West Tigers 30–20 win at ANZ Stadium.

-2019 Final Season
+2019 Final season

-Rochow did not play a single game for the Wests Tigers in the 2019 NRL season, featuring exclusively for their reserve grade feeder club Western Suburbs.
+Rochow played a single game for the Wests Tigers in the 2019 NRL season, featuring almost exclusively for their reserve grade feeder club Western Suburbs.
 At the end of the season Rochow announced his retirement.